Azure-Samples/Azure-CXP-Developer-Support/AzureResourceManager/Go/GoUpdateResourceGroupTags/README.md

 ---

-# Go sample code lists the cluster admin credentials for your AKS cluster.
+# Sample Go code to add a resource tag to a resource group

  Code Overview and Pre-requisites